THE NORTH RIM GRAND CANYON - THE COLOR OF LIGHT - AUTUMN ASPENS - NIGHT SKIES - September 26-30 2019

 Driving Directions: Travel on Route 67, leaving U.S. 89A at the junction near Jacob Lake.
 Follow it 43 miles through forests and meadows to the majestic North Rim of the Grand Canyon.
 The road is closed from November to mid May.

-ACCOMMODATIONS We will check in on OCTOBER.
-Lodging is for 4 nights checking out on Oct Lodging is limited at the North Rim and usually sells out months in advance.
+ACCOMMODATIONS: We will check in on the afternoon of SEPTEMBER 26, 2019.
+Lodging is reserved for 4 nights checking in out on SEPTEMBER 30.
+Lodging is very limited at the North Rim and usually sells out months in advance.

-I will hold a room for you on a first come basis for the first nine people.
-The prices run from about $90 to $185 per night.
+I will hold a room for you on a first come basis for the first eight people.
+The prices run from about $90 to $160 per night.
 Some cabins have room for 2 or 3 people.

-PLEASE CONTACT ME TO GET A ROOM ASSIGNED TO YOU - YOU WILL HAVE TO PAY THE LODGE FOR THE ROOM ONCE YOU ARE SIGNED UP OR UPON ARRIVAL.
+ONCE YOU SIGN UP I WILL ASSIGN A ROOM TO YOU - YOU WILL HAVE TO PAY THE LODGE FOR THE ROOM AT THAT TIME.
 THE PRICE OF THE ROOMS ARE NOT INCLUDED IN THE TUITION PRICE.

 The group usually eats together but it is not required.
 You will be responsible for all travel, rooms, and meal costs.

 -Any cameras you think you might use or need.
 This includes, film, digital, small compact, video, 4x5, etc. It is always good to have some sort of back up.
 I bring my small digital specifically for easy snapshots.